Running Pace Calculator - Work Out Which Running Training Pace is Right for You

 • Short very fast runs for form and running economy.
 These can be done as part of some of your easy pace / aerobic running sessions.
 The important thing with fast reps is that you want to make sure to recover completely after a rep.

 So, do a rep, then follow with 5-10 minutes of easy running to recover fully.
 Or whatever is appropriate for you.
 This is not about pushing VO2max, like when you are doing intervals.
-This is about form and running economy.
+This is about form and running economy, similar to when you are doing strides.

 Running Pace Calculator